You are currently viewing Where to Stay in Dublin: 7 Budget Picks in the City Center

 Budget Accommodation in Dublin

-This hotel is literally around the corner from Dublin’s main thoroughfare, O’Connell Street.
+This affordable 4-star hotel is literally around the corner from Dublin’s main thoroughfare, O’Connell Street.

 The Inntro Bar, also located within the hotel, serves up a light lunch menu, with specialty coffees available at the Il Barista coffee bar.